Players

 Paul’s philosophy is that it is very important to take doubles seriously, as for many players this is the pathway to surviving financially and initially making it onto the Pro Tour, followed by breaking through in singles.

-Yanaki is on the journey.
+Yanaki has now joined Team Dunlop and is on the journey.